tlee75/personal-site/README.md

 Additionally, create two more Github repository secrets named `CF_ACCESS_CLIENT_ID` and `CF_ACCESS_CLIENT_SECRET` and store your Cloudflare Service Auth token credentials.
 Also create a Github repository variables named `DOCKERHUB_ACCOUNT` and `MKDOCS_APP_NAME` and store the name of your Dockerhub account and repository respectively.
-The repository should be named after the app for consistency.
+The repository should be named after the app.

+Additionally, for Prometheus and Grafana support, create two additional variables `PROM_TAG` and `GRAFANA_TAG` with the dockerhub tags you wish to use for those two images.

 #### Actions